Thanks to all who attended. You truly rocked our block!

 The Wanda Storytelling program incorporates NGSS and Common Core (ELA) learning standards.

 Did you know that the PUD trims trees on more than 500 miles of lines annually?
-Learn all about the work we do to prevent outages through tree trimming and enter a drawing to win a free tree!
-Drawings happen every hour starting at 10:45 am.
-Stop by the Vegetation Management table on the north side of the Electric building.
+Attendees learned about the work we did to prevent outages through tree trimming and entered a drawing to win a free tree.
+Drawings happened every hour starting at 10:45 a.m.

 - 10 to 11 am: Wanda Flipplefairy (show is 35 minutes) – Auditorium